Speak to one of our experts

 Cruise the Nile

 Aristocrats cruised the Nile in the 1920's-40's with elegance and flair during a time of loose Egyptian ruling.
-Re-live the era.
+Re-live the era

 A cruise down the Nile is a trip back in time where you discover a civilisation that rose along its banks.
 Start in Cairo at the Pyramids and Sphinx, discover the fabled temples and tombs of Luxor, and then float into Aswan with stops at Edfu, Kom Ombo, and more.